-You can find out if your drug falls under any of these limits by checking the UMP Preferred Drug List or calling Washington State Rx Services at 1-888-361-1611.
+You can find out if your drug falls under any of these limits by checking the UMP Preferred Drug List or calling Washington State Rx Services at 1-888-361-1611 (TRS: 711).

-For complete information, read the Limits on your prescription drug coverage section in your UMP CDHP certificate of coverage.
+For complete information, read Limits on your prescription drug coverage.

-Note: Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for preauthorization; call UMP Customer Service at 1-888-849-3681 for details.
+Note: Drugs covered under the medical benefit rather than the prescription drug benefit have different rules for preauthorization; call UMP Customer Service at 1-888-849-3681 (TRS: 711) for details.

 Certain drugs have a quantity limit per prescription (how much or how many you get).
-If you need more this limit allows, your pharmacist or prescribing provider must call Washington State Rx Services at 1-888-361-1611.
+If you need more than this limit allows, your pharmacist or prescribing provider must call Washington State Rx Services at 1-888-361-1611 (TRS: 711).

 If Washington State Rx Services denies your request or your provider or pharmacist does not get preauthorization, we will cover the drug only up to the quantity limit amount.
 You will pay for any extra amount.

 Learn about specialty drugs, including how much you'll pay for them, in the "Specialty drugs" section of your certificate of coverage.

 When a drug is part of the step therapy program, you have to try other drugs (Step 1) before the prescribed Step 2 drug will be covered.
-If you haven't first tried the Step 1 drug before being prescribed the Step 2 drug, your prescription will not be covered.
+When a prescription for a step therapy drug is submitted “out of order,” meaning you have not first tried the Step 1 drug before submitting a prescription for a Step 2 drug, your prescription will not be covered.
 When this happens, your provider will need to prescribe the Step 1 drug for you.

-If you or your provider feels that you need the Step 2 prescription filled as originally written without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 and request coverage.
-You will have to pay the entire cost of the drug if you have not tried the Step 1 drug and coverage hasn’t been authorized before you get the Step 2 drug.
+If you or your provider feels that you need the Step 2 prescription filled as originally written without first trying the Step 1 drug, your pharmacist or prescribing provider can call Washington State Rx Services at 1-888-361-1611 (TRS: 711) and request coverage.
+You will have to pay the entire cost of the drug if you have not tried the Step 1 drug and coverage has not been authorized before you get the Step 2 drug.

 To find out if step therapy applies to your drug, check the UMP Preferred Drug List, or call Washington State Rx Services at 1-888-361-1611 (TRS: 711).